1 Trillion Dollars in Mortgages in Canada (2010)

 So we are close to having half the debt paid off on average too.

-I would strongly urge everyone to have a look at this interesting report, just so you understand the scope of the Mortgage industry right now in Canada.
+I strongly urge everyone to look at this exciting report so they understand the scope of the Mortgage industry in Canada right now.

-One last interesting quote about the value of all the property held with these loans:
+One last exciting quote about the value of all the property held with these loans:

 The total value of owner-occupied housing in Canada is estimated at $2.91 trillion.